Pokechu22/ForgeGradle-extensions/README.md

 ===========

 Extension to [ForgeGradle](http://github.com/MinecraftForge/ForgeGradle) that provides a way to build base edits and other mods that need to override vanilla source, since (although not recommended) it is still sometimes necessary...

+**NOTE**: This is currently in an experimental phase.
+The layout, behavior, and even name of the plugin has not been finalized.